It’s beginning to look a lot like…COVID.

 Christmas isn’t a competitive sport!

-Swap out the Christmas music for some classic rock, turn off the Hallmark Channel and watch an action-packed superhero movie, or even plan an “anti-Christmas party” with some other retail employees.
+Swap out the Christmas music for some classic rock, turn off the Hallmark Channel and watch an action-packed superhero movie, or even plan an “anti-Christmas party” (over Zoom, of course!) with some other retail employees.

 It might also help to think beyond the holidays for a while.
-Plan a cool trip or think about how you’re going to spend all that extra holiday cash!
+Plan a trip for next summer or think about how you’re going to spend all that extra holiday cash!

 If you have to work on Christmas Day, find some way of making it special for you.
 Maybe choose a different day to celebrate the holiday with family and friends or plan something fun and festive with your coworkers.